SpiritXmas/SimpleMMO-Bot/README.md

 # SimpleMMO-Bot

+!This does not represent my current skills and capabilities with python!

 This was a small project I made in my spare time, called SLEEP.
 Automatically battled, did quests, waved to users, and stepped for you.
 Please note though, I no longer maintain this project so it may be outdated.